 As a fully industrialized society we believe that in order to survive we must be employed, and as such we have become totally dependent on corporations and other large institutions for our livelyhoods.
-This is an exceedingly vulnerable position to be in because now, out of fear of being unemployed, we are in effect silenced from speaking out against many improper practices carried out by employers through their various enterprises.
-We see that what are doing to the earth ourselves is wrong. see that those who are responsible for initiating
+This is an exceedingly vulnerable position to be in because now, out of fear being unemployed, we are of in effect silenced from speaking out against many improper practices carried out by employers through their various enterprises.
+We see that what doing to the earth we are and to ourselves is wrong. who are we see that those for responsible initiating these actions against the earth are not concerned in the least about the impact they have on it, yet we dare not raise our voices too loudly in protest against them for fear of losing our source of income.